Tips for writing a compelling press release

 At the top of the page, include the company's name and/or logo.

 You would usually write "FOR IMMEDIATE RELEASE."
 However, there may be times when you want to specify the release date.
 For example, consider a merger between two large companies.
 Releasing this information too early could wreak havoc on the companies' stock prices.
-Writing the actual release date (month, day, and year) at the top of a press release will ensure that internal readers do not release it to the public before the specified date.
+Writing the actual release date (month, day, and year) at the top of a press release will help ensure that internal readers do not release it to the public before the specified date.

 Below the release date, list the name of the primary contact (usually from the marketing department or external relations) who will respond first to the media or the public if they have questions or need clarification.
 You should list the contact's name, title, phone number, fax number, email address, and the company's website.
 Although less common these days, you could also include a postal address.